-- IA-32 Processors All the Intel processors based on the Intel IA-32 Architecture, which include the 8086/88, Intel 286, Intel386, Intel486, Pentium, Pentium Pro, Pentium II, Pentium III, Pentium 4, and Intel Xeon processors. - 32-bit Processors All the IA-32 processors that use a 32-bit architecture, which include the Intel386, Intel486, Pentium, Pentium Pro, Pentium II, Pentium III, Pentium 4, and Intel Xeon processors. - 16-bit Processors All the IA-32 processors that use a 16-bit architecture, which include the 8086/88 and Intel 286 processors. - P6 Family Processors All the IA-32 processors that are based on the P6 microarchitecture, which include the Pentium Pro, Pentium II, and Pentium III processors. - Pentium 4 Family Processors A family of IA-32 processors that is based on the Intel NetBurst microarchitecture. - Intel Xeon Family Processors A family of IA-32 processors that is based on the Intel NetBurst microarchitecture.
-This family includes the Intel Xeon processor and the Intel Xeon processor MP. - Pentium D Processors A family of dual-core IA-32 processors that provides two processor cores in a physical package.
-Each core is based on the Intel NetBurst microarchitecture. - Pentium Processor Extreme Editions A family of dual-core IA-32 processors that provides two processor cores in a physical package.
-Each core is based on the Intel NetBurst microarchitecture and supports Hyper-Threading Technology.
+- IA-32 Processors All the Intel processors based on the Intel IA-32 Architecture, which include the 8086/88, Intel 286, Intel386, Intel486, Pentium, Pentium Pro, Pentium II, Pentium III, Pentium 4, and Intel Xeon processors. - 32-bit Processors All the IA-32 processors that use a 32-bit architecture, which include the Intel386, Intel486, Pentium, Pentium Pro, Pentium II, Pentium III, Pentium 4, and Intel Xeon processors. - 16-bit Processors All the IA-32 processors that use a 16-bit architecture, which include the 8086/88 and Intel 286 processors. - P6 Family Processors All the IA-32 processors that are based on the P6 microarchitecture, which include the Pentium Pro, Pentium II, and Pentium III processors. - Pentium 4 Processors A family of IA-32 and Intel 64 processors that are based on the Intel NetBurst microarchitecture. - Intel Pentium M Processors A family of IA-32 processors that are based on the Intel Pentium M processor microarchitecture. - Intel Core Duo and Solo Processors Families of IA-32 processors that are based on an improved Intel Pentium M processor microarchitecture. - Intel Xeon Processors A family of IA-32 and Intel 64 processors that are based on the Intel NetBurst microarchitecture.
+This family includes the Intel Xeon processor and the Intel Xeon processor MP based on the Intel NetBurst microarchitecture.
+Intel Xeon processors 3000, 3100, 3200, 3300, 3200, 5100, 5200, 5300, 5400, 7200, 7300 series are based on Intel Core microarchitectures and support Intel 64 architecture.

+- Pentium D Processors A family of dual-core Intel 64 processors that provides two processor cores in a physical package.
+Each core is based on the Intel NetBurst microarchitecture. - Pentium Processor Extreme Editions A family of dual-core Intel 64 processors that provides two processor cores in a physical package.
+Each core is based on the Intel NetBurst microarchitecture and supports Hyper-Threading Technology. - Intel Core 2 Processors A family of Intel 64 processors that are based on the Intel Core microarchitecture.
+Intel Pentium Dual-Core processors are also based on the Intel Core microarchitecture. - Intel Atom Processors A family of IA-32 and Intel 64 processors that are based on the Intel Atom microarchitecture.